 If you’re searching for brands of gluten-free nuts, I’ve got you covered in this post.
-I share what the major nuts brands – including peanuts and tree nuts – say about gluten and which brands are truly safe.
-I also tested several brands for hidden gluten, revealing the results in this article.
+I share what the major brands of peanuts and tree nuts say about gluten and which brands are safe to consume when following a gluten-free diet.
+I also tested several nut brands for hidden gluten and reveal the results in this article.
 This post contains affiliate links.
 Please see my disclosures.

-Many nuts contain coatings that may not be gluten-free.
-On top of that, many are processed and packaged on manufacturing equipment that is also used to process and package foods containing gluten, such as pretzels and crackers.
+While nuts are naturally gluten-free, some contain coatings that may not be gluten-free, or they may be processed and packaged on shared manufacturing equipment also used to process and package foods containing gluten, such as pretzels and crackers.

-I looked at what the most popular nut brands say about gluten, and I was disheartened to find out that so many of them are not safe to consume by the gluten-free community.
+While researching what the most popular nut brands say about gluten, I was discouraged to find out that many of them are NOT SAFE to consume on a gluten-free diet.

-Blue Diamond says that most of its products do not contain wheat or other gluten grains except for its Jordan almonds and wasabi and soy sauce-flavored almonds.
+Blue Diamond says that most of its products do not contain wheat or other gluten grains EXCEPT for its Jordan almonds, Wasabi & Soy Sauce almonds, and Sweet Thai Chili-flavored almonds.

 Please note that Blue Diamond also manufactures Almond Breeze dairy-free milk alternative, which it says is gluten-free.
 The company also makes Nut-Thins crackers, which it says are tested and certified gluten-free by the GFCO.